jieter/Leaflet.Sync/README.md

 You can synchronize not only the centers, but other points, using the option `offsetFn`.
 The parameters send to the function are `(center, zoom, referenceMap, targetMap)`, and it must return the equivalent center to produce your offset.
 That means, the center to pass to setView.

-In most cases, you can use the factory `L.offsetHelper`, that accepts two arrays of two elements each `(ratioRef, ratioTgt)`.
+In most cases, you can use the factory `L.Sync.offsetHelper`, that accepts two arrays of two elements each `(ratioRef, ratioTgt)`.
 The meaning of this array is the relative position -relative to the top left corner and the whole size- in the map container of the point to synchronize.
 The first value in the array is for the x axis, where 0 is the left side and 1 the right side.
 The second value in the array is for the y axis, where 0 is the top side, and 1 the bottom side.
 So `[0, 0]` is the top left corner, `[0, 1]` is the bottom left corner, `[0.5, 1]` is the middle of the bottom side, `[0.5, 0.5]` is the center of the container, `[0.75, 0.25]` is the center of the top right quadrant, and `[2, 0]` is a point out of the container, one 'width' far to the right, in the top line.
 ```
  [0,0]------[0.5,0]------[1,0]     ...
 [2,0]
    |                       |